John Gardner (British writer): Personal life

-In 1952 Gardner married Margaret Mercer and the couple had two children, Simon and Alexis.
-Gardner also had another daughter, Miranda, the result of a long affair with Susan Wright, a former personal assistant to Peter Sellers.
-In 1989, Gardner and his family moved to the United States and it was in America that he was diagnosed with cancer; firstly of the prostate and then, six years later, of the oesophagus.
+In 1952 Gardner married Margaret Mercer and the couple had two children.
+Gardner also had another daughter, the result of a long affair with Susan Wright, a former personal assistant to Peter Sellers.
+In 1989, Gardner and his family moved to the US and it was in America that he was diagnosed with cancer; firstly of the prostate and then, six years later, of the oesophagus.
 The subsequent medical treatment in the US left him near bankrupt and he returned to the UK in November 1996.
 Shortly after his return, in February 1997, Margaret died unexpectedly.

 When Gardner returned to writing, his second book, Bottled Spider, introduced a new character, Detective Sergeant Suzie Mountford.
 Gardner took the surname from Patricia Mountford, an ex-girlfriend to whom he had been engaged in 1949.
-When she read the book Mountford contacted Gardner through his publishers and the two were subsequently engaged.
+When she read the book Mountford contacted Gardner through his publishers, and the two were subsequently engaged.

-Death

 Gardner died on Friday 3 August 2007 from suspected heart failure.
-He collapsed while shopping in Basingstoke; he was later casually driven to hospital, where he died.